Jc-alt logo

 bottomRight = dfs(r0 + half, c0 + half, half)

-# Check if all four children are leaves with same value
+# Process -> root: check if all children are leaves with same value

 return Node(val=topLeft.val, isLeaf=True)